Introduction

 Cons

 Trade credit is very affordable for buyers and practically free if paid on time.
-There is also a discount associated in most cases if you pay early.
+There is also a discount associated with it in most cases if you pay early.

 The average late fee charged for delayed payments is 1.5% per month.
 So, if a customer is unable to pay on time, the credit gets very expensive.